qarnot/qarnot-sdk-python/README.md

 # Qarnot Computing Python SDK

-## Generating documentation:
+## Generating documentation

-To make documentation for this api use command
+To generate the SDK documentation you can use the following command

-    cd doc && make html
+    make -C doc html

+The index of the doc is then generated in `doc/_build/html/index.html`